kajackdfw/eeu_components/README.md

  inches and fractions.
 Each component group file is intended for one type of template, such as html or Blade, and one style library such as Bootstrap , or Iron Elements.

-1. Planned Features
+Planned Features
- a.
-User Help
+1. User Help
- b.
-Validation
+1. Validation
- c.
-Ajax support for backend/rest service validation
+3. Ajax support for backend/rest service validation